Geophysical Fluid Dynamics Laboratory: Scientific divisions

-The GFDL has a diverse community of about 300 researchers, collaborators and staff, with many from Britain, India, China, Japan, France, etc. The laboratory is currently organized into several scientific divisions (listed alphabetically below), in addition to a large group of scientific programmers known as the Modeling Systems Division, as well as a large computer support group.
+The GFDL has a diverse community of about 300 researchers, collaborators and staff, with many from Britain, India, China, Japan, France, and other countries around the world.
+The laboratory is currently organized into several scientific divisions (listed alphabetically below).
+There is also a large group of scientific programmers known as the Modeling Systems Division, as well as a large computer support group.